Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Method

 \subsection{Retrieving and processing metadata records}

 After selecting the repositories, metadata records based on the disciplinary metadata schema were retrieved from the OAI-PMH interface on 2025-08-28, and metadata records based on the DataCite Metadata Schema from the DataCite API on 2025-09-04.
 For GS01, data collection was limited to a random sample of 10.000 metadata records. \\ Next, metadata records were parsed to extract the occurrence of metadata elements.
-Parsing was based on version 4.6 of the DataCite Metadata Schema \parencite{datacite_metadata_working_group_datacite_2024}, version 2.5 of DDI Codebook \parencite{data_documentation_initiative_alliance_ddi-codebook_2012}, ISO 19139 \parencite{international_organization_for_standardization_isots_2007} and version 10 of DIF \parencite{nasa_earth_science_data_systems_directory_2021}. \\ For each metadata record, the date the metadata record was created or published was extracted from the following schema elements: \begin{itemize} \item DataCite Metadata Schema: $created$ (the date when the new DOI record is created in the DataCite system) \item DDI: earliest of: $docDscr\_citation\_distDate$ and $stdyDscr\_citation\_prodStmt_version$ (the date when the distribution or version was created) \item DIF: earliest of: $Metadata\_Creation$ or $Dataset\_Release\_Date$ (the date when the metadata record was created or released) \item ISO: $MD\_DataIdentification\_citation_date$ where date type is "publication" (the date when the dataset was published) \end{itemize} Due to differing granularities of timestamps, the dates were parsed at the level of days.
+R scripts for parsing the metadata records were developed based on version 4.6 of the DataCite Metadata Schema \parencite{datacite_metadata_working_group_datacite_2024}, version 2.5 of DDI Codebook \parencite{data_documentation_initiative_alliance_ddi-codebook_2012}, ISO 19139 \parencite{international_organization_for_standardization_isots_2007} and version 10 of DIF \parencite{nasa_earth_science_data_systems_directory_2021}.
+Results were validated manually by comparing a sample of 20 metadata records per repository with the metadata records retrieved from the sources. \\ For each metadata record, the date the metadata record was created or published was extracted from the following schema elements: \begin{itemize} \item DataCite Metadata Schema: $created$ (the date when the new DOI record is created in the DataCite system) \item DDI: earliest of: $docDscr\_citation\_distDate$ and $stdyDscr\_citation\_prodStmt_version$ (the date when the distribution or version was created) \item DIF: earliest of: $Metadata\_Creation$ or $Dataset\_Release\_Date$ (the date when the metadata record was created or released) \item ISO: $MD\_DataIdentification\_citation_date$ where date type is "publication" (the date when the dataset was published) \end{itemize} Due to differing granularities of timestamps, the dates were parsed at the level of days.
 GS03 was excluded from the temporal analysis, because only years were found in local timestamps.